wirt-ee/wirt-ee.github.io/docs/logbook/vyos-container-snat/index.md

 ## Why it matters

 Nothing in the config says "SNAT this".
 The NAT table looks correct.
 The proof needs `nft`, tcpdump and reading a bit mask — which is why it looks like random magic in production.
 If you run VyOS with both policy-based routing and containers, check for `0x2000` in your marks.
-Filed upstream with VyOS.
+Filed upstream: [vyos.dev/T7436](https://vyos.dev/T7436).

 ---